-Cutting-edge AI models require expensive GPU processing.
+Developing cutting-edge AI models often requires expensive GPU processing.
 Training runs can cost thousands, leaving little room to iterate and optimize.
-Distributed data parallel (DDP) architectures can accelerate the training process, but networking GPU clusters and sourcing cloud resources can be prohibitively expensive.
+Distributed data parallel (DDP) architectures can accelerate the training process, but networking GPUs or sourcing cloud resources can be costly.

 Before deploying on Salad, their team trained models on one AWS p3.8xlarge EC2 instance with four V-100 GPU accelerators at an on-demand rate of $12.24/hr.
 Each training run took roughly 24 hours to complete, bringing the daily cost of compute to $293.76.
 The team averaged 12 runs and around $3,525 per month.